hpc2n/gpu-course/solutions/3.modelling/2.profiling/README.md

 ```

 We can see that for the first kernel `SOL FB` and `Memory [%]` are both around
-90% which is high.
+90% which is high. `SM [%]` is very low and indicates that the code is memory
+bound.

 However, the performance of the second kernel is much lower.
-When looking at the `Duration` field, we can see that the starting point kernel
+When looking at the
+`Duration` field, we can see that the starting point kernel was actually faster
-was actually faster than the two model solution kernels combined.
-However, note
+than the two model solution kernels combined.
+However, note that these numbers
-that these numbers do not include transfer times etc.
+do not include transfer times etc.

-Also remember that the goal of the `2.intermediate/1.sum` hands-on was not to write
+Also remember that the goal of the `2.intermediate/1.sum` hands-on was not to
-an optimal summation code.
+write an optimal summation code.
 The point was to learn to use shared memory.

 ### gemv